notleowang/notleowang/README.md

 - Mechanical Keyboards :keyboard:

 ### :eyes: What's going on
-- Studying full-time as a Computer Science Student.
+- Job searching for a position in Summer 2023.
 - Incoming exchange student at the National University Of Singapore (NUS) for a semester.

 ### :envelope: Contact